My Health and Ayurveda

 In 2010 I published the book The Aging Reversal Course: An Ayurvedic Approach to Wellness and Vitality and wanted every person on the planet to have a copy.

 Fast forward to today: I've taught 600 people – face-to-face, old-school seminar, and classroom-type teaching.
-During the twelve hour course we covered breath-work, spice-waters for hydration, Ayurvedic cooking, herbs and spices for energy and digestion, Ayurvedic body-type, the importance of circadian rhythms for digestion and sleep, and unintentionally, weight management - a year later a former student showed up for a cooking class boasting sixty pounds of weight loss.
+During the six two hour classes we covered breath-work, spice-waters for hydration, Ayurvedic cooking, herbs and spices for energy and digestion, Ayurvedic body-type, the importance of circadian rhythms for digestion and sleep, and unintentionally, weight management.
+A year later a former student showed up for a cooking class boasting sixty pounds of effortless weight loss.

-Whatever your energy and fitness goals you can quickly move towards them - easily and enjoyably.
+Whatever your energy and fitness goals you can quickly move towards them - easily and enjoyably through Ayurveda.

-But there's more.
-What I discovered is that every approach towards better energy seems stuck on a single focus.
+Something else I discovered is that every approach towards better energy is usually stuck on a single focus.
 Sometimes the focus is diet and nutrition – nothing wrong with proper diet.
 Sometimes exercise and performance – nothing wrong with suitable exercise.
-But the revelation I had is summed up in an Ayurvedic saying:
+But the revelation is nicely summed up in an Ayurvedic saying:

 “Everything is connected to everything.”